meteor/meteor/docs/client/basic/sections/templates.md

 <h2 id="templates"><span>Templates</span></h2>

-In Meteor, you define your views in _templates_.
-A template is a snippet of HTML that can also include special pieces of code to include data and change which parts of the page are displayed.
+In Meteor, views are defined in _templates_.
+A template is a snippet of HTML that can include dynamic data.
+You can also interact with your templates from JavaScript code to insert data and listen to events.

 <h3 class="api-title" id="defining-templates">Defining Templates in HTML</h3>